emacsmirror/spell-fu/readme.rst

 - Support alternates to ``aspell`` for generating word lists.
 - Support a custom command for generating a word list.
-- Support affix expansion when calling aspell (some non English dictionaries use this).
 - Support refreshing the word list at run-time when ispell updates the personal dictionary *(currently updates require re-enabling the mode).*